-2021 Scholar Selection Process and Impact to Scholars
+2022 Scholar Selection Process and Impact to Scholars

-The Foundation's office continues to operate offsite with all staff working from home since March 2020.
-Due to the restrictions imposed due to COVID-19, at least the 2021 Scholar Selection First Round panel interviews will be conducted virtually.
+The Foundation's office continues to operate offsite during the enforced lockdown periods.
+Depending on the restrictions imposed due to COVID-19 and the imposed lockdowns, the Foundation may have to conduct the 2022 Scholar Selection First Round panel interviews virtually.
 The Foundation continues to monitor the Government announcements and restrictions and will make further changes to the process as required.
 The safety and wellbeing of all volunteers and candidates and Scholars involved with the Foundation and the process are of utmost importance.
 The Foundation is in regular contact with all Scholars monitoring that they remain safe and well during this pandemic.
-In these circumstances several of the 2020 Scholar cohort have deferred their overseas studies.
+All Scholars who deferred their overseas studies in the past have, or will resume their studies in the coming financial year.